 It was just like every other day we see up here: filled with stoke and eagerness to be outside.

-I’ve circled this region, visiting Revelstoke, Golden, Fernie, Kaslo and Rossland during the winter and found one thing stays the same: The warmth of Kootenay culture doesn’t drop with winter’s temperatures.
+I’ve circled this region during the winter and found one thing stays the same: The warmth of Kootenay culture doesn’t drop with winter’s temperatures.

 Photo by Kari Medig at Panorama Mountain Resort

 And why should it?
-Have you seen our Kootenay playground?
-In each of the four seasons, it’s dressed to the nines.
-To miss a day outside means missing new eye candy the mountains are featuring for that day only.
+Have you seen our mountain playground?
+In each of the four seasons, to miss a day outside means “missing new eye candy the mountains are featuring for that day only”.

 That kind of reward is addicting.

 So out we go, exploring with friends, sharing the views and the snow, basking in the cold days as if we were skiing/riding under the warmth of the winter sun.